"There's just something about oversized sharp objects that really bring out the craziness."

-Of course, due to the level of Retcon in the early Discworld books, when we properly meet Ysabell in Mort, just two books later, she's a perfectly normal (normal enough, anyway) girl, albeit a bit spoiled.
+- Of course, due to the level of Retcon in the early Discworld books, when we properly meet Ysabell in Mort, just two books later, she's a perfectly normal (normal enough, anyway) girl, albeit a bit spoiled.

-Mitsuko Souma in Battle Royale uses a kama (Japanese sickle) as her signature weapon in all three versions of the story.
+- Mitsuko Souma in Battle Royale uses a kama (Japanese sickle) as her signature weapon in all three versions of the story.

-In the story Dark Red Mind, the fourth wallcutting Kaitlyn Wernher is a slight example of this trope.
+- In the story Dark Red Mind, the fourth wall cutting Kaitlyn Wernher is a slight example of this trope.
 Upon first glance, she just seems like an exceptionally cheery twenty year old woman.
 But it's all a mask.
 Mentally, she's severely crazy, completely insane and totally fucking bonkers.
 As for her weapon, she doesn't need one.
 Her superhuman power is cutting.
 She can fucking split anything she looks at in half.

-And over on Angel, there's Dana wielding a bonesaw.
+- And there's Dana wielding a bonesaw.

-Um, Buffy and the rocket launcher, anyone?
+- Um, Buffy and the rocket launcher, anyone?
 That she aimed at her own ex-boyfriend and his crew.

-Arrow gives us China White, who is a white-haired girl played by the not-at-all unattractiveKelly Hu, yet in every appearance carries a knife with her, and in her first appearance, casually kills somebody by slitting his throat.
+- Arrow gives us China White, who is a white-haired girl played by the not-at-all unattractive Kelly Hu, yet in every appearance carries a knife with her, and in her first appearance, casually kills somebody by slitting his throat.

-April Ludgate from Parks and Recreation is seen threatening Ann while brandishing a comically sizable syringe.
+- April Ludgate from Parks and Recreation is seen threatening Ann while brandishing a comically sizable syringe.

-In Ruddigore, when Robin, as Sir Ruthven Murgatroyd, has kidnapped Dame Hannah, she draws a small dagger to defend herself with, but what makes him cringe in terror is when seizes a much larger dagger from an armored figure and tosses the smaller one to him.
+- In Ruddigore, when Robin, as Sir Ruthven Murgatroyd, has kidnapped Dame Hannah, she draws a small dagger to defend herself with, but what makes him cringe in terror is when she seizes a much larger dagger from an armored figure and tosses the smaller one to him.

 "Now then, it's one to one, and let the best man win!"